Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	Notice that `git status` gives you hints about what you can do next.
 Git can be configured to be less wordy, but at this stage, more is better.

-1. Now use [`git add`](https://git-scm.com/docs/git-status) to add the new file to Git's "index," followed by `git status` to check the status.
-Don't forget the period at the end of the first command.
+1. Now use [`git add`](https://git-scm.com/docs/git-status) to add the new file to Git's "index," followed by `git status` to check the status. **Don't forget the period at the end of the first command**.
 It tells Git to index all of the files in the current directory that have been added or modified:

 	```bash
 	git add .